 For Australia, the most common outsourcing locations are the Philippines, South Africa and Fiji.

-Pros and cons on using a call centre BPO
+Pros and cons of using a Business Process Outsourcer

-There are a number of pros and cons in outsourcing your customer experience - trust me I’ve worked on both sides of the fence!
+There are a number of pros and cons in engaging a business process outsourcer.
+Trust me, I’ve worked on both sides of the fence!

-Prior to working in the BPO sector, I was always a bit sceptical about outsourcing my customer experience.
+Prior to working in the BPO sector, I was always a bit sceptical about outsourcing my customer experience functions in particular.

 My thinking was that no one was going to look after our customers as well as our team could.